wultra/powerauth-mobile-sdk/docs/Migration-from-1.8-to-1.9.md

   - Synchronous method `getEciesEncryptorForApplicationScope()` is replaced with asynchronous variant that guarantees the temporary encryption key is prepared.
   - Synchronous method `getEciesEncryptorForActivationScope()` is replaced with asynchronous variant that guarantees the temporary encryption key is prepared.

+- The shared biometry-related encryption key is no longer supported in `PowerAuthSDK`.
+If an activation is already using the shared key, then it's in use until the activation or the biometry factor is removed.
+As part of this change, the following methods are now deprecated:
+  - Method `PowerAuthSDK.removeActivationLocal(Context, boolean)` is now deprecated.
+Use `removeActivationLocal(Context)` as a replacement.
+  - Method `PowerAuthKeychainConfiguration.getKeychainBiometryDefaultKey()` is now deprecated.
+Use `getKeychainKeyBiometry()` as a replacement.
+  - Method `PowerAuthKeychainConfiguration.Builder.keychainBiometryDefaultKey(String)` is now deprecated.
+Use `keychainKeyBiometry(String)` as a replacement.

 - Removed all interfaces deprecated in release `1.8.x`

 ### Other changes